Sumitkc74/cs11a/README.md

  - sortTuple.py (hos last line instruction unclear)

-HOS08
+HOS08 - updated
-- click on Azure students to avoid pay
+- screenshot for click on 'Accept offer' button for Azure students to avoid pay

 HOS09  - updated
 - statements not complete (missing ')' or ',' or ';')